 Tip #2 – Know their environment.

 When you give a gift of flowers, especially faux flowers, you’re giving a gift that is going to be displayed in the recipient’s home or office.
 Make sure you choose an arrangement that complements the environment that it will be placed in.
+A flower gift box may be something to consider if you think they’ll add it to specific spaces around their home.

 - Avoid extremely large arrangements if your loved one lives in a smaller space or if it will be placed in an office cubicle.